jasonhaak/runtime_analysis_php/README.md

 The runtime measurement can be started with the file `config.php`.

 ## Usage and explanation
 The runtime measurement is performed by the `analyse` function using time measurement as a basis.
 For this, the start time before the function begins and the end time after the function is completed are measured in microseconds using `microtime(true)`.
-These values are subtracted from each other, and the execution time is printed at the end.
+These values are subtracted from each other and the execution time is printed at the end.

 ```php
 $time_start = microtime(true); // Start time for execution measurement